PBR Calculator

 Price to book ratio, or PBR, compares what the market pays for one share with the accounting book value of that share.
-This page keeps the original formula logic, then adds book value per share, charts, comparison, and a printable PDF layout.
+This calculator uses the standard PBR formula and adds book value per share, charts, scenario comparison, recent results, and automatic saving to Funify Notes.

 1. 1